-Acknowledgements 1 Introduction 3 Standards Organization Framework 4 STANDARDS DOMAIN: INSTITUTIONAL GOVERNANCE 5 STANDARD 1: There is effective leadership for residency education5 STANDARD 2: Residency programs are collaboratively overseen and supported by the postgraduate dean and postgraduate education committee8 STANDARD 3: All learning sites contribute to resident learning and the achievement of accreditation standards for residency education DOMAIN: LEARNERS, TEACHERS, AND ADMINISTRATIVE PERSONNEL STANDARD 4: Safety and wellness are promoted throughout the learning environment.
-11 STANDARD 5: Residents are treated fairly and supported adequately throughout their progression through their residency program12 STANDARD 6: Teachers are valued and supported in the delivery of residency programs.
-STANDARD 7: Administrative personnel are valued and supported in the delivery of residency programs DOMAIN: CONTINUOUS IMPROVEMENT 15 STANDARD 8: There is continuous improvement of the postgraduate structure and governance, and of residency programs15 STANDARD 9: There is continuous improvement of the learning sites to improve the educational experience, ensuring the learning environment is appropriate, safe, and conducive to preparing residents for independent practice Glossary of Terms Appendix A: Standards Development Contributors References 25
+Acknowledgements Table of Contents ntroduction Standards Organization Framework Standards !
+DOMAIN: INSTITUTIONAL GOVERNANCE STANDARD 1: There is effective leadership for residency education STANDARD 2: Residency programs are collaboratively overseen and supported by the postgraduate dean and postgraduate education committee STANDARD 3: All learning sites contribute to resident learning and the achievement of accreditation standards for residency education10 DOMAIN: LEARNERS, TEACHERS, AND ADMINISTRATIVE PERSONNEL STANDARD 4: Safety and wellness are promoted throughout the learning environment.
+10 STANDARD 5: Residents are treated fairly and supported adequately throughout their progression through their residency program STANDARD 6: Teachers are valued and supported in the delivery of residency programs.
+STANDARD 7: Administrative personnel are valued and supported in the delivery of residency programs DOMAIN: CONTINUOUS IMPROVEMENT 14 STANDARD 8: There is continuous improvement of the postgraduate governance and structure, and of residency programs STANDARD 9: There is continuous improvement of the learning sites to improve the educational experience, ensuring the learning environment is appropriate, safe, and conducive to preparing residents for independent practice Glossary of Terms 18 References